bobleesj/composition-analyzer-featurizer/_sources/index.rst.txt

 Publications and scientific utility
 ===================================

-In the above Digital Discovery paper (`DOI <https://doi.org/10.1039/D4DD00332B>`_), we describe the performance of CAF in combination with SAF for generating compositional and structural numerical features for ML applications in crystal classification of binary compounds.
-The results are shown in Figure 1 below, where we compare the performance of our developments (CAF and SAF) with existing feature generation methods such as JARVIS, MAGPIE, mat2vec, and OLED.
+In the above `Digital Discovery <https://doi.org/10.1039/D4DD00332B>`_ paper, we describe the performance of ``CAF`` in **combination with** ``SAF`` for generating compositional and structural numerical features for ML applications in **crystal classification of binary compounds**.
+The results are shown in Figures 1 and 2 below, we compare the performance of our developments (CAF and SAF) with existing feature generation methods such as JARVIS, MAGPIE, mat2vec, and OLED.

 .. image:: img/SAF-CAF-performance.png
    :alt: PLS-DA latent value plot using the first two latent value dimensions: (a) JARVIS, (b) MAGPIE, (c) mat2vec, (d) OLED (all sets of features were generated with CBFV), and our developments – (e) CAF and (f) SAF.